pixeli99/dLLM-RL/configs/readme.md

 ## Main required fields:

-The model name, dataset to eval on or train on,  the number of nodes you have (corresponding deepspeed config).
+The model name, dataset to eval on or train on (and the data type, math or code),  the number of nodes you have (corresponding deepspeed config).